JAZ HOSKEN

 With a strong theatre background, she is drawn to physical dramatic roles, comedy, and Shakespeare, with experience in musical theatre and film.

-Jaz has recently moved back to Melbourne from Perth and is currently Assistant Directing The Importance of Being Earnest with CGTC, alongside Stephen Bennie.
+Jaz has recently moved back to Melbourne from Perth and Assistant Directed The Importance of Being Earnest with Camberwell Grammarian Theatre Company, alongside Stephen Bennie.

-She is also writing her debut play THE MACHINE which will be performed at the Melbourne Fringe Festival this coming October.
-Jaz will also soon be beginning rehearsals for The Breath of Kings with Burning House Theatre Company showing at Theatre Works this October-November.
+She has written her debut play THE MACHINE which she performed at this year’s Melbourne Fringe Festival.
+Jaz is also rehearsing for The Breath of Kings with Burning House Theatre Company showing at Theatre Works this October-November.

 Jaz is a fun, enthusiastic person, with a strong work ethic, and outside of acting she loves all things art.
 In her spare time she loves to be active, see friends, watch the cricket and paint.